plewis/plewis.github.io/people.md

 After leaving UConn, Suman was a postdoctoral researcher in [Josef Uyeda's laboratory at Virginia Tech](http://www.uyedalab.com/).
-Suman began a tenure-track position in the Biology Department at [Murray State University](https://www.murraystate.edu) in Fall 2020.
+Suman began a tenure-track position in the Biology Department at [Murray State University](https://www.murraystate.edu) in Fall 2020 and is currently an Assistant Professor at [Ball State University](https://www.bsu.edu/academics/collegesanddepartments/biology/about/faculty-staff/biofaculty/neupanesuman).

 [Suman's web site](https://sumanneupane1.weebly.com)